uripatish/Combo.jl/README.md

 # Combo.jl: Combinatorial Optimization in Julia

+Julia versions: working on v0.6, version for 0.7/1.0 will be available sometime soon.

 Install by executing in the REPL,

 `Pkg.clone("git://github.com/uripatish/Combo.jl.git")`

-Julia versions: working on v0.6, version for 1.0 is still failing.

 See help by using `?` at the REPL.
 To browse Combo's functionality use `?Combo`, and `?` for any particular function exported by Combo (e.g. `?cakewalk`).
 Documention pages will be available sometime soon.